Westbrook/blog/lit-flip.md

 ### When are the items not there at all?

-Out items now animate with a list and between lists, but when an item is deleted, it's gone.
+Our items now animate with a list and between lists, but when an item is deleted, it's gone.
 What do we do then?
 This is where is good to know about your [Tasks, microtasks, queues and Schedules](https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/) in javascript.
 Go ahead and get your read on, I'll wait.

 In `LitElement`, as we learned earlier, updates are batched in `Promise.resolve().then()` (or microtask, at the end of the current task) time.
 In a standard animation, particularly one that FLIPs, you'll do work in `requestAnimationFrame()` (`rAF()`) time (or just before the _next_ frame).
 We can use this to empower our "delete" animation.